eurostat/GeoDiff/README.md

 # GeoDiff

 [GeoDiff](https://github.com/eurostat/GeoDiff) allows:
-- extracting the differences between two versions of a vector geospatial dataset.
+- Extracting the differences between two versions of a vector geospatial dataset.
-- applying changes/updates to a vector geospatial dataset.
+- Applying changes/updates to a vector geospatial dataset.

 Both utilisation modes are based on the [GeoDiff format](/geodiff_format).